-Similan islands offer crystal clear waters and a spectacular marine life and therefore it is no surprise that the best scuba diving liveaboard cruises and daytrips take part in this area.
-The Similan islands are a marine national park and consist of 11 islands and are located off the west coast of Thailand, 70 km west of Khao Lak.
-The eastern Similan islands eastern coast offer sloping coral reefs where there west coast consists off huge granite boulders with amazing swim-through.
+Similan Islands offer crystal clear waters and a spectacular marine life and therefore it is no surprise that the best scuba diving liveaboard cruises and daytrips take part in this area.
+The Similan Islands are a Marine National Park and consist of 11 islands and are located off the west coast of Thailand, 70 km west of Khao Lak.
+The Similan Islands eastern coast offers sloping coral reefs where as the west coast has huge granite boulders with amazing swim-throughs.

 Similan Islands Dive Sites

 Anita’s Reef is located between 2 islands: from the south-eastern tip of island 6 it runs around the east side of island 5.
 A site comprising of granite boulders spread down the east cost of these 2 islands with flat sandy areas inbetween.
 On the southeast tip of island 5 is a rocky outcrop providing the perfect habitat for small critters and beautiful corals.